RoEdAl/al-net-tools/README.md

 # Arch Linux - Network Tools

-## `usb-gadget`
+## usb-gadget

 Configures USB OTG port as composite gadget.
-There are two configurations.
+There are two USB configurations:
-First configuration is designed for Linux hosts and exposes one serial port and one network interface.
+- First configuration is designed for *Linux* hosts and exposes one serial port and one network interface.
+  It is possible to login through exposed serial port.
-Second configuration is designed for Windows hosts and exposes one RNDIS network interface.
+- Second configuration is designed for *Windows* hosts and exposes one RNDIS network interface.

 Both network interfaces from first and second configuration are bound to `br-gdg` network bridge.